-You don’t need to run a marathon, but you can’t just sit around all day and expect yourself to have good sleep.
 Your body was made for movement, and getting consistent, moderate exercise during the day will help you fall asleep more quickly and get you into a deeper sleep for a longer period.
 That being said, exercising too close to bedtime might make you feel wide awake.
 Vigorous exercise keeps your body temperature elevated for about four to five hours which can make it harder to fall asleep.

 Dim the lights at night

 Light has the biggest impact on our circadian rhythm–far more so than food or social cues–so do yourself a favor and step away from the TV in the evening.
 If you truly must work after dinner, use a filter on your computer or laptop screen to block out blue light, as this wavelength of light can keep you awake longer than yellow light.
 Try to limit your exposure to artificial light by making the last hour of your bedtime ritual electronics free.
 Once you are ready to fall asleep, use an eye mask or blackout shades at night to block out unwanted light and keep potential midnight wake-ups at bay.